If you’ve been TTC for a while, you may be wondering about fertility treatments. Is there fertility surgery?

 We know — this road is filled with ups and downs, and it can be pretty lonely.

 Connecting with others who are walking it with you can really help.

 Support when you’re going through fertility treatment

-Infertility can be a tough mountain to climb at the best of times, before you start throwing in hormone shots, stressful appointments, or the hunt for a suitable egg donor.
+Infertility can be a tough mountain to climb at the best of times, before you start throwing in hormone shots, stressful appointments, fertility treatments, or the hunt for a suitable egg donor.